Constantin Heger

-Constantin Georges Romain Heger, also spelled Héger (10 July 1809 – 6 May 1896) was a Belgian literary figure and professor of the Victorian era.
-He is best remembered today for his literary correspondence with Charlotte and Emily Brontë during the 1840s.
-Many of the characters featured in the Brontë sisters’ novels, especially Mr. Rochester in Jane Eyre, were inspired by him.
+Constantin Georges Romain Heger, also spelled Héger (10 July 1809 – 6 May 1896) was a Belgian professor and literary figure of the Victorian era.
+He is best remembered today for his relationship with Charlotte Brontë during the 1840s.
+Some of the characters featured in Charlotte's work, especially Mr. Rochester in Jane Eyre (1847), were inspired by him, and her two other novels, Villette (1853) and The Professor (1857) were inspired by her experience as a student under Heger.

 Early life and education

 Constantin Georges Romain Heger (Note: "Heger" without an acute accent is the spelling used in most Anglophone sources.
 However, many Francophone sources use "Héger", with the accent.
 Constantin Heger's spelling of his own name without an accent is supported by the following: